MingruiLiu-ML-Lab/Single-Loop-bilevel-Optimizer-under-Unbounded-Smoothness/README.md

 ## Single-Loop-bilevel-Optimizer-under-Unbounded-Smoothness
-This is an single-loop bilevel optimizer under unbounded smoothness.
+This is a single-loop bilevel optimizer under unbounded smoothness.
 Please check `data hyper-cleaning` for details of data hyper-cleaning experiment and `hyper-representation` for meta-learning experiment.

 ## Citation